 The practice of yoga helps to cultivate moment-to-moment awareness of the breath.
 The establishment of this practice helps to prepare for dealing with the intense sensations and discomforts of birthing.
-If any moment is experienced fully, one discovers that not only is ones life not threatened but that each moment leads to the birth of the baby.
-The class includes practices to prepare for birth by meeting challenges and practicing surrender.
+Ma Yoga instruction includes practices to prepare for birth by meeting challenges and practicing surrender.
 The physical asanas are chosen to build strength and open the pelvis.
-Relaxation, restorative poses, and inner listening are also aspects of the practice.
+Relaxation, restorative poses, and inner listening are also cultivated in the practice.

 When can I start yoga postpartum?

 It is recommended that you wait until 6 weeks postpartum.